-Need help?
-John Hill School counselors are here to assist.
+John Hill School counselors are here to assist those in need.
 Our counselors will help with any issues students may be facing.
 Parents and teachers may also ask for the assistance of the counselor to help make a student's educational experience as beneficial as possible.
-In addition, the guidance counselor also serves as a liaison between the teacher and the Child Study Team in determining which students should be advanced for Child Study Team examination in reference to learning difficulties.
+In addition, the guidance counselor also serves as a liaison between the teacher and the Child Study Team in determining which students should be advanced for the Child Study Team examination as learning challenges are identified.